sourabhajoshi/django-rest-framework/06_Validators/06_Validators.md

 - In Forms/ModelForms via clean()
 - In Models via clean()

-You need to compare or cross-check multiple fields (e.g., passwords match, discount < price).
+You need to compare or cross check multiple fields (e.g., passwords match, discount < price).

 The validation logic depends on more than one field.